acoustic-content-samples/sample-active-site-components/README.md

 # sample-active-site-components

-This repository contains a set of active sample site components to showcase how to implement custom components within Watson Content Hub Sites feature.
+This repository contains a set of active sample site components to showcase how to implement custom components within Acoustic Content (formerly Watson Content Hub) Sites feature.
 The samples include a Youtube video integration, a charting smaple with Chart.js, and an Iframe app.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)